-Procedures are in place to monitor compliance with the firm's independence requirements.
-As part of their review procedures, the Managing Partner reviews and checks compliance with the firm's independence procedures.
-The audit quality assurance programme considers adherence to the firm's ethical and independence requirements on each engagement selected for review.
+Procedures are in place to monitor compliance with the Firm's independence requirements.
+As part of their review procedures, the Managing Director reviews and checks compliance with the Firm's independence procedures.
+The audit quality assurance programme considers adherence to the Firm's ethical and independence requirements on each engagement selected for review.
 Additionally an annual declaration is made by every partner and member of staff confirming compliance with all ethical and independence requirements.

-During the year the Managing Partner carried out a review of the firm's independence procedures and confirmed that they were satisfactory.
+During the 2023 year, the Firm carried out a review of its independence procedures with satisfactory results.